 Fathers' Rights Lawyers on Long Island

 Historically, when spouses decided to legally separate or divorce, the mother was always awarded custody of the children.
-Today, the laws are very different due to society's increasing awareness and promotion of fathers' rights and the ability of either sex to parent.
+Today, the laws are very different due to society's increasing awareness and promotion of a father's rights and the ability of either sex to parent.

 The term "fathers' rights" refers to the parental rights and responsibilities all fathers have when it comes to their children.
 In New York, family law courts carefully weigh the best interests of the child when awarding custody, which has led to many fathers receiving custody of their children.

 Spouses who are going through a divorce, or unmarried parents, may not be able to reach a mutual child custody decision on their own.
 In these cases, the family courts must make a child custody decision for them.
 The court's primary objective in these instances is the child's best interest.

 If the court believes that the child's best interests and sense of security will be better protected by living with their father, the court will award custody to him.
 The court is not allowed to automatically assume that the mother is a more fit parent without considering what it will mean for the child.

 When the court makes a child custody decision, the court will consider several factors, which may include:

 - The child's health

 - The child's preference (if above a certain age)